TurboGears/tg2docs/docs/main/Deployment/Checkout.rst

    $ sudo -u www-data svn checkout file:///var/svn/myapp/production myapp
    $ cd myapp
    $ sudo -u www-data bash
+   $ mkdir python-eggs
    $ source /usr/local/pythonenv/myapp/bin/activate
    $ python setup.py develop
    $ exit

 by default :ref:`modwsgi_deploy <deploy_modwsgi_deploy>` will have specified that `production.ini` is in the root directory of this checkout.
 See :ref:`deploy_ini_scc` for details on why you might **not** want that file to be checked into your main repository.

+Similarly, you will need to make sure that your Beaker session and cache directories are not sub-directories of the source code checkout if you are planning on deleting and re-checking-out the source for each release.
+(See :ref:`deploy_ini_beaker` for details).